Skip to main content

 When To Use 0xArchive

 One call replaces the collector you would otherwise build and run behind a dashboard.
-The market data comes back normalized, with named fields, live or historical: more than 24 billion order-book records and trades back to April 2023, plus full order-level (L4) depth with wallet attribution since March 2026, and Lighter L3 since March 2026.
-Every response carries a request ID and a data-quality path you can check before a backtest trusts the window.
+The market data comes back normalized, with named fields, live or historical: order-book records and trades back to April 2023, plus full order-level L4 depth with wallet attribution from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4, and Lighter L3 since March 2026.
+Store the request ID when the response exposes it, and check data quality before a backtest trusts the window.
 When the output has to become rows in a warehouse, inputs to a model, a replayable backtest, an API-backed feature, or a coding-agent task, you build on the data, not on a screenshot of it.
 Every route, market family, and schema is available on every tier, including Free, and agents reach the same routes through the hosted MCP server at https://mcp.0xarchive.io/mcp.
-Every order, trade, and fill.
-One API.

 Next Step